DCD: Decomposition-based Causal Discovery from Autocorrelated and Non-Stationary Temporal Data: Theoretical Framework and Methodology

 \subsection{The DCD Framework}

-Guided by Theorem~\ref{thm:identifiability}, we propose the Decomposition-based Causal Discovery (DCD) framework.
-DCD is explicitly designed to satisfy Assumption A3 (Leakage Bound) by utilizing a robust decomposition method, thereby allowing for the accurate recovery of $G^\star$.
-The framework consists of three stages: (1) Time series decomposition, (2) Component-specific causal analysis, and (3) Graph integration.
-The overall procedure is summarized in Algorithm~\ref{alg:master} and visualized in Figure~\ref{fig:DCD_framework}.
+Guided by Theorem~\ref{thm:identifiability}, the DCD framework is designed to satisfy the leakage bound in A3 by using a robust decomposition method, enabling accurate recovery of $G^\star$.
+The framework has three stages: (1) time series decomposition, (2) component-specific causal analysis, and (3) graph integration.
+The procedure is summarized in Algorithm~\ref{alg:master} and illustrated in Figure~\ref{fig:DCD_framework}.
 Full pseudocode for each stage is given in Appendix~\ref{appendix:algorithms}.